bitshares/ledger-app-bitshares/README.md

 Note that installing `ledgerblue` may seem redundant since ledger-vagrant installs it, but note that we are installing the Python 3 version of it here, and our scripts won't work without it.
 (Ledger-vagrant only installs the Python 2.7 version.)

-## Compile your ledger app
+### Compile and load Ledger app

+With the build environment configured, we can now clone, compile, and load ledger-app-bitshares.
+Note that when you installed ledger-vagrant, it created an `apps/` directory that is accessible in both the host filesystem and the virtual machine.

-* install your app under apps/ for instance:
+* Clone the app repository, under the apps/ folder:

 ```
 cd apps/
 git clone https://github.com/christophersanborn/ledger-app-bitshares

 ```

-* connect to the machine with `ssh vagrant`
+* Now connect to the virtual machine with `vagrant ssh` and compile the app:
-* build the app

 ```
 cd apps/ledger-app-bitshares